top of page

 First, there are explicit skills.
 These are practical, teachable, and measurable skills (e.g. building strong arguments, communicating clearly, or challenging ideas).
 Each week, student engagement in both Written and Verbal RoundTables is measured / assessed on the basis of these explicit skills, and teachers provide personalized feedback to students prior to the start of the following week.

-Second, there are dispositions (e.g. developing a philosophical perspective or learning to grapple with "big questions") that we value equally, or more.
-However, we do not actively assess these dispositions because they are developed naturally as a consequence of continuous engagement in high quality literature discussions during a Parlay Seminar.
+Second, there are dispositions (e.g. integrating a wide range of different perspectives or learning to grapple with "big questions") that we value equally, or more.
+However, we do not actively assess these dispositions because they are developed naturally as a consequence of continuous engagement in high quality discussions during a Parlay Seminar.

 Skills Evaluation